Medical Assistant Training & Career Information

 National Salary Estimates

 In many provinces, medical assistants earn more than the national median wage.
-Based on the Government of Canada's 2014-2015 data, the provinces with the highest median hourly wages were:
+Based on the Government of Canada's 2016-2017 data, the regions with the highest median hourly wages were:

 Best Aspects of the Job